KHP-Informatics/RADAR-platform/README.md

 2. While advocating a set of standardised data schema, provide a parallel ingestion pathway for schema that are not congruent with the standard.
 3. Provide a standard schema repository (presently leverage Open mHealth Schema libraries)
 4. Publish a Producer catalogue to promote re-use and maintenance of data connectors
 5. Streaming and Batch analytics
+6. User and Management Interfaces

 Preliminary Architecture